Reopening of URA Facilities

-In view of the Government’s phased resumption of public services as epidemic situation stabilises, the Urban Renewal Authority (URA) announces today (17 February 2021) that its facilities will reopen on 18 February 2021 (Thursday).
+In view of the Government’s phased resumption of public services as epidemic situation stabilises, the Urban Renewal Authority (URA) will reopen its facilities tomorrow (Thursday, 21 April 2022).

-The Urban Renewal Exploration Centre (UREC) and SPORTS EXPO will resume its visiting sessions on 18 February.
-The online booking services of the two facilities (UREC: http://urec.org.hk/urec/about/ and SPORTS EXPO: https://k28.ura-vb.org.hk/) has resumed with immediate effect for public booking.
-The UREC’s docent services at old urban district and SPORTS EXPO’s group visiting sessions will remain suspended until further notice.
+The Urban Renewal Exploration Centre (UREC) and SPORTS EXPO will resume their visiting sessions on 21 April.
+The online booking service of the two facilities (UREC: http://urec.org.hk/urec/about/ and SPORTS EXPO: https://k28.ura-vb.org.hk/) is resumed with immediate effect for the public to make their appointments.
+Whereas the UREC’s docent services at the old urban district will remain suspended until further notice.

 The implementation of infection control measures will continue at the URA’s facilities to reduce the risk of infection and the spread of the virus.
-These measures include limiting the number of visitors for each visiting session, providing alcohol hand sanitizer, and stepping up the cleansing of the facilities at the venues.
+These measures include limiting the number of visitors for each visiting session in each venue, requiring staff and visitors to wear masks and measure their body temperatures, providing alcohol hand sanitiser, and stepping up the cleansing of the facilities at the venues.

-Members of the public may call at 2588 2333 or email to email@example.com for enquiries.
+Members of the public may call 2588 2333 or email to firstname.lastname@example.org for enquiries.